apollographql/apollo/docs/source/platform/operation-registry.md

 const server = new ApolloServer({
   plugins: [
     require("apollo-server-plugin-operation-registry")({
-      schemaTag: "prod" // highlight-line
+      schemaTag: "prod", // highlight-line

       // suggested before enforcing the safelist
       debug: true,
-      dryRun: true,
+      dryRun: true
     })
   ]
 });
 ```

-> Note: in order to copy the operations from one tag to another, please contact the Apollo team through Intercom or your shared Slack channel
+> Note: If you want to copy all previously registered operations to a new variant/tag, please contact the Apollo team

 ### Change details